Chapter 6 : Alpha Dogs

 Adams got up and ran out of the classroom, her screams echoing down the hallway.

 Most of the class erupted in fresh hysterics at this.
-Edith put her arm around my neck sobering up from her laughter, “That was completely worth my burst ear-drum!”
+Edith put her arm around my neck sobering up from her laughter, “Completely worth my burst ear-drum!”

 “Absolutely!”
 I agreed.